On Campus Services and Resources

 Data are "open if anyone is free to use, reuse, and redistribute it subject only, at most, to the requirement to attribute and share-alike."
 (Open Definition).
 This guide describes Open Data and links to sources.

-This guide was developed to help students, staff, and faculty understand what Creative Commons (CC) licenses are, and how and when to use them.
+The Creative Commons (CC) website explains what the licenses are, and how and when to use them.
 This information will be useful for content creators deciding when and how to apply a CC license to their work.

 The full text of the Copyright Act, on the Canadian Justice Laws website; available in PDF, HTML, or XML format.